 What is atrial fibrillation?

 Atrial fibrillation (Afib or AF) is a type of irregular heart rhythm (arrhythmia).
 Arrhythmias are due to electrical signal disturbances of the heart.
-Afib is the most common arrhythmia, affecting approximately 200,000 Canadians.
+Afib is the most common arrhythmia.
 The risk of developing atrial fibrillation increases with age and with other risk factors such as diabetes, high blood pressure and underlying heart disease.
 The main complications of atrial fibrillation are stroke and heart failure.

 Atrial fibrillation affects the top two chambers of the heart (the atria).
 Arrhythmias can also occur in the two chambers below the atria (the ventricles), which tend to be more serious than arrhythmias affecting the atria.

 The atria are the heart's collecting chambers.
 Regular electrical signals help push blood efficiently from the atria into the pumping chambers (the ventricles).
 From the ventricles, blood is pumped to the rest of the body.
 In Afib, the electrical signals are fast, irregular and disorganized, and the heart may not pump as efficiently.

 Atrial fibrillation can cause your heart to beat very quickly, sometimes more than 150 beats per minute.
 A faster than normal heartbeat is known as tachycardia.

 Most people with Afib lead active, normal lives with treatment, but untreated it can interfere with your quality of life.
 Talk to your doctor if you have Afib and continue to feel unwell.